-• TAPS (50%)-The TAPS component of TKES provides evaluators with a qualitative, rubrics-based evaluation method by which they can measure teacher performance related to ten quality Performance Standards that are scored from 0 to 3 (sum score can range from 0-30).
+The TAPS component of TKES provides evaluators with a qualitative, rubrics-based evaluation method by which they can measure teacher performance related to ten quality Performance Standards that are scored from 0 to 3 (sum score can range from 0-30).
+Districts choosing to provide an overall TAPS Summative Cut Score, may use the scale below to support feedback for professional growth.

-Figure 10: TAPS Summative Cut Scores
+Figure 6: TAPS Summative Cut Scores

 Final Ratings TAPS Summative Cut Scores

-Level I 0-6
+Level I 0 - 6

-Level II 7-16
+Level II 7 - 16

-Level III 17-26
+Level III 17 - 26

-Level IV 27-30
+Level IV 27 - 30